Letting Go Of Old Defences

 Photo by Jonathan Borba

-One of the reason these habitual defences can feel so compelling is down to the promise they hold out for a sense of resolution.
-It is the hope that maybe this time they will lead to the safety, healing and completion we so desperately long for.
+One of the reason these habitual defences can feel so compelling is down to the promise they carry of a sense of resolution.
+It is the hope that maybe this time they will lead to the safety, healing and completion we so long for.

 As psychotherapist Matt Licata puts it: